fauna/graphql-workshop/content/next-steps/what-is-multi-tenancy/index.md

 disableMermaid: false
 ---

-Database Multi-tenancy is an architecture pattern in which each vendor (tenant) has the flexibility to put their data in an isolated database instance.
+Siloed Database Multi-tenancy is an architecture pattern in which each vendor (tenant) has the flexibility to put their data in an isolated database instance.
+This is in contrast to a Shared Multi-tenancy model, in which tenants share the same set of tables, but are logically separated by application logic.
+For the purposes of this workshop, we will be implementing the siloed model.
+For brevity, we henceforth simply just refer to it as Database Multitenancy.

 {{< mermaid >}}
 flowchart TB